 Which Group Is Most at Risk for Distracted Driving Accidents?

 Young adult and teen drivers have the highest risk of being in a distracted driving-related accident.
-According to a survey conducted by the CDC in 2019, a higher percentage of drivers ages 15–20 were distracted than drivers ages 21 and older.
+According to a survey conducted by the CDC in 2019, a higher percentage of drivers aged 15–20 were distracted than drivers aged 21 and older.

 With so much being accessible via our cell phones these days, it is understandable why these statistics would be so high, whereas this may not have been the case a decade or two ago.
 Young drivers may not realize the consequences of distracted driving or just may not care.